 - Know yourself well.
 Have you identified your strengths, skills and interests by engaging in active self-reflection?

 - Have a thorough understanding of what you’re getting into.
-Have you researched your field and talked with Brandeis alumni who do the kind of work you hope to do?
+Have you researched your field and talked with Brandeis alumni and other professionals who do the kind of work you hope to do?

 - Understand what you want to do with your degree once you obtain it.
 Is a PhD required for your goals, or is a Master degree sufficient?
 If you don’t want to actually practice law, is there another degree that will meet your needs?

 This depends largely upon your field.
 For law school, it is purely a personal decision; for MBA programs, schools may require previous work experience; while for some PhD programs, it is often expected that you will transition directly from undergraduate to graduate school.
 Your faculty and Hiatt staff can assist you in this determination.

 Whatever your motivations for continuing or returning as a student, staff at the Hiatt Career Center offer you a variety of resources, including:

 - One-on-one counseling, including guidance in the crucial decision making points

 - Online Guides for Law School and Graduate School that explain the application process in great detail

 - Workshops and panels to aid you in learning about your fields of interest by hearing from professionals and current graduate and law students

 - Check the B.hired calendar for upcoming events